🎉

 Vertical SaaS wants embedded payroll, but without workforce infrastructure like time, PTO, and schedules, customers can’t trust it.
 That missing layer is what blocks conversion.

-But conversion into embedded payroll is rarely determined by the payroll provider.
 It is determined upstream - in how accurately and confidently the platform captures schedules, hours worked, breaks, PTO, multi-location shifts, and the employer’s actual source of truth for time.
 Platforms that own workforce data convert payroll at dramatically higher rates because they hold the operational inputs customers trust.
 Those who don’t inevitably struggle to move customers off their incumbent payroll provider, no matter how elegant the embedded API is.

 This is the structural gap vertical SaaS keeps running into.
 They want to offer payroll, but they don’t own the logic that makes payroll work.